Thursday February 20 2025.

 Deciding on a ‘correct’ route for the future of AI isn’t easy, especially when its development won’t wait for our chosen stance ‘for’ or ‘against’.

-In a recent Camargue blog, my colleague Amelia Stayner debated the balance of caution and optimism for the year ahead.
+In a recent Camargue blog, my colleague Amelia Stanyer debated the balance of caution and optimism for the year ahead.
 I suggest that when it comes to AI, optimism is the only way forward.
 AI has earned its place in the mainstream with its ability to simplify administrative tasks, bypass resource consuming activity and offer informed summaries on our forever growing list of complex issues.

 In the eyes of the public, the government hasn’t yet got a reputation for harnessing opportunity.
 Starmer’s decision to invest in AI is a step towards changing this perception while bolstering Britain’s status as a global leader.
 This new AI initiative not only signals support for private sector AI companies, fostering growth and job creation nationally, but also benefits the public sector by saving time and resources.